 Why study with us?

-- The School of Chemistry has been providing excellent Chemistry education for over 125 years.
+- Chemistry has been providing excellent Chemistry education since 1884.

 - The School of Chemistry has received 'excellence' (the highest of four grades) in the recent Teaching Quality Assessment.

 - Hands on training on all analytical equipment.

 - Modern up-to-date research environment for all students.

 - We are friendly and close-knit and take a great deal of care to ensure that every one of our students reaches their maximum potential.

 - All students take an extended research project during their third year in a subject area of their choice giving them the chance to specialise.